ruasnv/ruasnv/README.md

-# Hi there, I'm Jesse Rua 👋
+# Hi there, I'm Rua 👋
 ## I'm a Computer Engineering student who is discovering the world of technology!!

 - 🌱 I’m currently learning everything